TheRandomLabs/CurseAPI/README.md

 	[INFO] Recommended file: com.therandomlabs.curseapi.file.CurseFile[id=2530517,name="RandomTweaks 1.12.2-1.17.0.1"]

 NOTE: Monthly downloads is 0 because that's what Curse always leaves it at - for some reason.

+No, you don't need to use my terrible logger.